Charles Henry Parr: Career

-Parr left the company in 1923 to work for the Street Sweeper Company in Elgin, Illinois, but returned and stayed with Hart-Parr and the successor Oliver Farm Equipment Company until his death in 1941.
+Parr left the company in 1923 to work for the Street Sweeper Company in Elgin, Illinois, but returned and stayed with Hart-Parr and the successor Oliver Farm Equipment Company until he died in 1941.

 Personal life

 He married Gertrude Gates of Beloit, Wisconsin, in August 1898.
 They had a son and five daughters.
 He served on the library and school boards and was a leader of the First Congregationalist Church.
-He was also an active member of the Freemasons, including being high priest of the Royal Arch Masons and commander of the Knights Templar.
+He was also an active member of the Freemasons, including high priest of the Royal Arch Masons and commander of the Knights Templar.
 During a family vacation to Los Angeles, California, Parr died on June 10, 1941.
-Gertrude died months earlier on February 17, 1941.
+Gertrude died months earlier, February 17, 1941.
 They are buried at Riverside Cemetery, Charles City, Iowa.

 His home, the Charles Henry Parr House, in Charles City, Iowa is listed on the National Register of Historic Places.